 The Application Process

-During your visit, you’ll participate in a group interview with three or four other applicants, meet with current students, and take a campus tour.
+InterviewsIf invited for an interview, you’ll participate in a group interview with three or four other applicants, meet with current students, and take a campus tour.
 You don’t need to prepare anything in advance, but if possible, bring an updated transcript in case there are questions about any of your classes.

-After each interview day, our Admissions Committee makes a final review and notifies members and alternates for the incoming class.
+After each interview day, our Admissions Committee makes a final review and notifies both members and alternates for the incoming class.

 As You Apply

-In addition to academics, the Admissions Committee evaluates each applicant as a whole.
+The Admissions Committee evaluates each applicant as a whole.
 The quality and quantity of academic preparation, letters of recommendation, exposure to physical therapy, and community service activities reflected in your application materials and statements are all part of the evaluation process.

 Each year, the department/program will provide a non-renewable $1,000 scholarship to two incoming students.
 The purpose of this scholarship is to diversify the enrollment of the School of Health Professions by providing a financial award to students from a disadvantaged background* who are pursuing a career in the health professions.
 More information on this scholarship will be provided to those students accepted for admission into a health professions program.